🧭

 cd $NODE_HOME

-cardano-cli query utxo \
+cardano-cli conway query utxo \

 --address $(cat payment.addr) \